fauzaanu/onlydjango/README.md

 Todo: Add a dockerfile so that deployments can be possible in other platforms as well

+## Databases

+While I am a fan of sqlite and using sqlite for development, sqlite does not fit the purpose of this repo as we are trying to go for dev speed and deploying sqlite on a containerized way is not great for that.

+There are two databases you should run: redis and postgresql with their default settings and default ports exposed from the official docker containers.

+Todo: add the commands here

 ## Authentication

 The package `django-allauth` is used for all authentication.
 For a really quick setup telegram is implemented.
-Using ngork you can have a working dev environment for telegram authentication.
+Using ngrok you can have a working dev environment for telegram authentication.
 It can be argued that google auth being default might be easier, but I disagree, as you can have telegram authentication working with a couple of chats with @botfather and running ngrok.

+Another package we will include will be an otp based authentication package where we will add fake authentication of a preset OTP code.
+This can make it very easy to get a login system working right away, however allauth is also very relevant and will not be removed.

 ## Logging